 The purpose of this document is to keep a working list of European guidelines with information on aspirin.
+The guidelines themselves should be read for further information.

 Primary prevention of cardiovascular disease